pzemtsov/pzemtsov.github.io/_posts/2014-05-18-size-does-matter.md

 We've got very significant improvement.
 It looks attractive to modify all the code in the same way.

-Goint portable
+Going portable
 --------------

 Replacing `unsigned` with `unsigned long` throughout the program seems a bit unsafe.
 What if it is bad for some other platform?
 If some 32-bit platform defines `unsigned long` as 64-bit, such a modification will cause a disaster.
-What we need is a speciat type for variables used as indices.
+What we need is a special type for variables used as indices.
 Fortunately for us, such a type exists, it is the `size_t`.

 Strictly speaking, the `size_t` isn't designed for indices, it is there for sizes.
-A `sizeof` operator returns result of this type.
+A `sizeof` operator returns results of this type.
 Many library functions have parameters of this type: `malloc()`, `calloc()`, `memcpy()`, `qsort()` and others.
 In addition to byte counts, it is used for element counts.
 It looks very reasonable to use this type for indexing, as long as a programmer is happy to use an unsigned type.
 There is a signed analog of the `size_t`, too -- it is called `ptrdiff_t`.